DeepRank/deeprank2/README.md

 For each protein-protein complex (or protein structure containing a missense variant), a `Query` can be created and added to the `QueryCollection` object, to be processed later on.
 Two subtypes of `Query` exist: `ProteinProteinInterfaceQuery` and `SingleResidueVariantQuery`.

-The `Query` parent class takes as inputs:
+A `Query` takes as inputs:

-- a `.pdb` file, representing the molecular structure,
+- A `.pdb` file, representing the molecular structure.
-- the resolution (`"residue"` or `"atom"`), i.e. whether each node should represent an amino acid residue or an atom,
+- The resolution (`"residue"` or `"atom"`), i.e. whether each node should represent an amino acid residue or an atom.
+- `chain_ids`, the chain ID or IDs (generally single capital letter(s)).
+  - `SingleResidueVariantQuery` takes a single ID, which represents the chain containing the variant residue.
-- the ids of the chains composing the structure, and
+  - `ProteinProteinInterfaceQuery` takes a pair of ids, which represent the chains between which the interface exists.
-- optionally, the correspondent position-specific scoring matrices (PSSMs), in the form of `.pssm` files.

-Then in particular, for the `SingleResidueVariantQuery` child class:

-- `chain_ids` represents the chain identifier of the variant residue (generally a single capital letter).
-Note that this does not limit the structure to residues from this chain.
-The structure contained in the `.pdb` can thus have any number of chains.
+  - Note that in either case this does not limit the structure to residues from this/these chain/s.
+The structure contained in the `.pdb` can thus have any number of chains, and residues from these chains will be included in the graphs and grids produced by DeepRank2 (if they are within the `influence_radius`).

-For the `ProteinProteinInterfaceQuery` child class:

-- `chain_ids` represents the chain identifiers of the interacting interfaces (generally a single capital letter each).
-Note that this does not limit the structure to residues from these chains.
-But `chain_ids` must contain exactly 2 chains, since right now the code-base handles mono interfaces only.
+- Optionally, the correspondent position-specific scoring matrices (PSSMs), in the form of `.pssm` files.

 ```python
 from deeprank2.query import QueryCollection, ProteinProteinInterfaceQuery